Josh McCown: Hartford Colonials

 McCown was signed by the Hartford Colonials of the United Football League (UFL) on August 3, 2010.
 He received an offer from the Chicago Bears shortly after signing with the Colonials, but decided to stay with the Colonials due to wanting to honor his contract and to receive more playing time.
 Regarding honoring his contract, McCown later said, "It just didn't sit well with me" and that he felt it would be a bad example to his kids to say, "Give your word to somebody until something better comes along and then break that."
 In 2011, McCown said, "I think I'm further along now than I would have been if I would have just sat on an (NFL) roster last year and been a backup because I played eight games," and "I think you're only getting better when you're taking reps, so I really valued that."
-McCown threw for 265 yards and three touchdowns in the season-opening 27–10 victory over the Sacramento Mountain Lions.
+McCown threw for 265 yards and 3 touchdowns in the season-opening 27–10 victory over the Sacramento Mountain Lions.
 He was named the Offensive Player of the Week for Week 1.
-In Week 2, he completed 22 of 25 passes for 264 yards and two touchdowns.
-In Week 4, he threw for 223 yards, with one touchdown and one interception.
-McCown passed for 1,463 yards and 10 touchdowns with eight interceptions in eight games during the 2010 season.
+In Week 2, he completed 22 of 25 passes for 264 yards and 2 touchdowns.
+In Week 4, he threw for 223 yards, with 1 touchdown and 1 interception.
+McCown passed for 1,463 yards and 10 touchdowns with 8 interceptions in 8 games during the 2010 season.
 His 79.3 passer rating was the highest in the UFL in 2010.
 The Colonials finished the year with a 3–5 record.
 He was a team captain while with the Colonials.

 San Francisco 49ers

-On August 17, 2011, McCown signed a one-year contract for the minimum of $810,000 with the San Francisco 49ers.
-He was released by the 49ers on September 3, 2011.
+On August 17, 2011, McCown signed a one-year contract for the minimum of $810,000 with the 49ers.
+He was expected to be the team's third-string quarterback behind starter Alex Smith and rookie Colin Kaepernick but was released by the 49ers on September 3, 2011.

 Chicago Bears

 2011

-On November 23, 2011, McCown signed with the Chicago Bears, as a backup to Caleb Hanie, after an injury to starting quarterback Jay Cutler.
-On December 18, 2011, McCown came in for Hanie with five minutes left in the fourth quarter of a 38–14 loss to the Seattle Seahawks at Soldier Field.
+On November 23, 2011, McCown signed with the Bears, as a backup to Caleb Hanie, after an injury to starting quarterback Jay Cutler.
+On December 18, 2011, McCown came in for Hanie with five minutes left in the fourth quarter of a 38–14 loss to the Seahawks at Soldier Field.
 McCown threw twice, one for a 12-yard gain, and the other was intercepted.
-On December 21, 2011, the Bears announced that McCown would start on the Christmas Day game against the defending champion Green Bay Packers, due to Hanie's struggles since taking over for the injured Cutler.
-McCown completed 19-of-28 passes for 242 yards with a touchdown and two interceptions in the 35–21 loss.
-In Week 17 against the Minnesota Vikings, McCown completed 15-of-20 passes for 160 yards with a touchdown and a pick with a 75.4 passer rating, but was sacked seven times.
+On December 21, 2011, the Bears announced that McCown would start on the Christmas Day game against the defending champion Packers, due to Hanie's struggles since taking over for the injured Cutler.
+McCown completed 19 of 28 passes for 242 yards with a touchdown and 2 interceptions in the 35–21 loss.
+In Week 17 against the Vikings, McCown completed 15 of 20 passes for 160 yards, 1 touchdown and 1 interception for a 75.4 passer rating, but was sacked seven times.
 The Bears won 17–13.